Lernand/Lernand/README.md

-class Lernand {
+class Astpod {
   constructor(...options) {
-    this.height = "1.73"
+    this.height = "1.85"
-    this.weight = "62"
+    this.weight = "63"
     this.type = "human"
     this.job = "student"
     this.sex = "male"
   }
 }

-class CreateMan extends Lernand {
+class CreateMan extends Astpod {
   constructor(...options) {
     super(options);
   }